Culley v. Marshall

-The case is on appeal from the United States Court of Appeals for the Eleventh Circuit.
+The case was on appeal from the United States Court of Appeals for the Eleventh Circuit.

 Background

 On February 17, 2019, Halima Tariffa Culley's son was arrested while driving his mother's car.
 Police charged Culley with possession of marijuana and seized the car.
 Culley's mother was unable to recover the vehicle, and the State of Alabama filed a civil asset forfeiture case against the vehicle.
 20 months later, Culley won summary judgment under Alabama's innocent-owner defense.

 Culley then filed a class-action lawsuit under the Ku Klux Klan Act, alleging that Alabama officials had violated her right to a post-deprivation hearing under the 8th and 14th Amendments to the Constitution.
 The District Court found for Alabama and the 11th Circuit affirmed.

 On October 30, 2023, the US Supreme Court heard oral arguments in Culley v.
 Marshall.

 On May 9, 2024, the Court decided for the government.
 It held that "the Due Process Clause requires a timely forfeiture hearing but does not require a separate preliminary hearing".
 The majority opinion, written by Justice Brett Kavanaugh, based its conclusion on two prior Supreme Court decisions, United States v.
 Von Neumann and United States v. $8,850.